Thiesjoo/PSE/README.md

 python3 manage.py crontab show
 ```

-Last but not least, we need to create a superuser account so that we can always log into our database and see our data.
+Before we can run the server, we need to create a superuser account so that we can always log into our database and see our data.
 To do this, run the following command and follow the steps prompted from there:
 ```
 python3 manage.py createsuperuser
 ```

-Finally, to run the server, run the following command:
+Finally, to start the server, run the following command:
 ```
 python3 manage.py runserver
 ```